GrindCrusher/wise-software-docs-storage/enterprise/04-customers/00-dashboard.md

 # Global Buttons

 Right clicking will bring up the global options for the billing.
+The can be done from any tab while iin the customers module.

 ![](https://wiselibrary.blob.core.windows.net/docs/Windows/CustomerGlobalButtons.png)